Learning

 Starting at PreSchool:

-We consider each child an individual - so settling in is based around the child's needs.
+We value each child as an individual - so settling in is based around the child's needs.
 We observe each child and adapt our behaviour, toys and layout to which best suits your child.
-Each child is given a key worker to help support them to settle and prevent avoidable upset during this transition period.
+Each child is given a key person to help support them to settle and prevent avoidable upset during this transition period.
 We collect information from parents based on their child's likes, dislikes, fears and achievements.
 We use this information to help support your child, and develop their social skills, play and learning.
+We ask all parents complete an All About Me Document on Tapestry (you will receive a welcome invite via email when your child starts).

 Early Year Foundation Stage (EYFS)